wolframite/aloha/README.md

 or start aloha with the flag `-Dinfinispan.cluster.statistics.enabled=true`

-Cache statistics are always enabled
+Cache statistics are always enabled.

 ## Docker